-Title: T/502/9935 Principles of marketing and evaluation Level: 3 Credit Value: 7 GLH: 50 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand the principles of market segmentation 1.1 Explain the importance of defining market segments to the development and achievement of the marketing strategy 1.2 Explain the difference between market segments and customer classification 1.3 Explain how the characteristics, motivations and behaviours of potential target customers are identified 1.4 Explain how to cluster customers with similar characteristics 1.5 Describe how to confirm that proposed segments are real, distinctive, viable and their buying power measurable 1.6 Explain how to evaluate the profitability and stability of market segments 1.7 Describe how a range of products may appeal to different market segments 1.8 Explain the motivators and inhibitors that influence customer behaviour 1.9 Explain the use of Customer Relationship Management
+Title: T/502/9935 Principles of marketing and evaluation Level: 3 Credit Value: 7 GLH: 50 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand the principles of market segmentation 1.1 Explain the importance of defining market segments to the developmentand achievement of the marketing strategy 1.2 Explain the difference between market segments and customer classification 1.3 Explain how the characteristics, motivations and behaviours of potential target customers are identified 1.4 Explain how to cluster customers with similar characteristics 1.5 Describe how to confirm that proposed segments are real, distinctive, viable and their buying power measurable 1.6 Explain how to evaluate the profitability and stability of market segments 1.7 Describe how a range of products may appeal to different market segments 1.8 Explain the motivators and inhibitorsthat influence customer behaviour 1.9 Explain the use of Customer Relationship Management

-Understand how to assess market opportunities for new products and services Describe the economic and buyer behavioural factors to be taken into account when assessing new market

-opportunities

-2.2 Describe the cultural factors that are

-likely to affect customers' perception

-of products and/or services and sales

-performance

-2.3 Explain how to identify opportunities and threats in new markets and for new products in existing markets

-2.4 Explain how competitor and potential

-2.4 competitor activity may affect

-projected sales performance

-2.5 Explain the basis of recommendations

-to exploit new market opportunities

-3. Understand the principles of market eting 3.1 Describe the topics to be addressed

-strategy development in a marketing strategy

-3.2 Explain the use of market analyses to

-inform the development of a

-marketing strategy

-3.3 Explain how to evaluate risks to the

-achievement of objectives

-3.4 Describe how to forecast sales by

-product and/or service

-3.5 Explain how to present a marketing

-strategy including aims, objectives,

-actions, accountabilities, resources,

-budgets and forecasts

-3.6 Explain the importance of engaging

-stakeholders in the development of a marketing strategy

-3.7 Explain the significance of customer

-3.7 loyalty to the achievement of

-marketing objectives and strategy

-3.8 Explain how to set performance

-indicators and evaluation

-arrangements that are capable of

-measuring returns on investment

-4. Understand how to evaluate the 4.1. -

-effectiveness of a marketing strate gy the evaluation in accordance with the

-specification
+2. Understand how to assess market opportunities for new products and/or services 2.1 Describe the economic and buyer behavioural factors to be taken into account when assessing new market opportunities 2.2 Describe the cultural factors that are likely to affect customers' perception of products and/or services and sales performance 2.3 Explain how to identify opportunities and threats in new markets and for new products in existing markets 2.4 Explain how competitor and potential competitor activity may affect projected sales performance 2.5 Explain the basis of recommendations to exploit new market opportunities 3.
+Understand the principles of marketing 3.1 Describe the topics to be addressedin strategy development 3.2 a marketing strategy Explain the use of market analyses to 0.2 inform the development of a marketing strategy 3.3 Explain how to evaluate risks to the achievement of objectives 3.4 Describe how to forecast sales by product and/or service 3.5 Explain how to present a marketing strategy including aims, objectives, actions, accountabilities, resources, budgets and forecasts 3.6 Explain the importance of engaging stakeholders in the development of a marketing strategy 3.7 Explain the significance of customer loyalty to the achievement of 3.8 marketing objectives and strategy Explain how to set performance indicators and evaluation arrangements that are capable of measuring returns on investment 4.
+Understand how to evaluate the 4.1 Explain the importance of conducting effectiveness of a marketing strategy the evaluation in accordance with the specification